 For an example of writing Parquet files to Amazon S3, see Examples of Accessing S3 Data from Spark on page 25.
-For a similar example for Microsoft ADLS, see Examples of Accessing ADLS Data from Spark on page 27.

 Building Spark Applications

 You can use Apache Maven to build Spark applications developed using Java and Scala.

 For the Maven properties of CDH 5 components, see Using the CDH 5 Maven Repository.
 For the Maven properties of Kafka, see Maven Artifacts for Kafka.